rien-doll/minimal-ui/README.md

 Not at this time.

-**How do I get rid of the minimap transparency?**

-Disable the navimap_mask texture in your mod list.

 ## Credit / Support
 This mod was created by Rien Doll of Jenova, with various contributions from anonymous users and members of the TexTools discord.